 \paragraph{NEON site.}

 The goal of NEON is to provide ecological data at multiple spatial and temporal scales.
-We plan to use Pu'u Maka'ala Natural Area Reserve on the Big Island of Hawaii.
-This site is planned as a core terrestrial site.
-We aim to combine the data that will be collected here, with data collected at other sites across the Hawaiian Islands, in order to understand regional-scale ecological processes and how these respond to change over space and time.
+Our plan is anchored with the Pu'u Maka'ala Natural Area Reserve on the Mauna Loa volcano on the Big Island of Hawaii (19.553°, -155.317°), a a Core Terrestrial site with the launch date planned for 2017.
+The site represents montane wet forest with mostly native vegetation dominated by the endemic tree, Metrosideros polymorpha (Myrtaceae).
+However, up to 95% of the world’s terrestrial climates are represented in the greater region of the Hawaiian archipelago, and a single site will fail to characterize this tremendous diversity in climate, habitats and species composition.
+By replicating core NEON protocols at carefully selected sites with orthogonal variation in temperature and precipitation, along a geological chronosequence representing evolutionary time, the Hawaiian macrosystem will yield the precision of NEON measurements to test ecological theory and to predict consequences of future changes in climate.
+We aim to combine data to be collected with data from sites across the Hawaiian Islands, in order to understand regional-scale ecological processes and how these respond to change over space and time.

 \paragraph{Complementary sites.}

-We will collect data in an explicit nested way that allows integration with the NEON-generated data, while using data from the entire terrestrial region of the Hawaiian Islands to provide information on processes of several groups of organisms across multiple scales.
+We will collect data in an explicit, nested design that allows integration with the NEON-generated data, while using data from the entire terrestrial region of the Hawaiian Islands to provide information on processes of several groups of organisms across multiple scales.
 Data will be gathered across elevation and precipitation gradients from evolutionarily old, middle aged and young islands (Kaua’i: 4--5 my; Maui: 1--1.5 my; and Hawai’i: 0.001--0.5 my).
 On each island we will establish 6 sites (1 ha in size): 3 along a windward (i.e. high precipitation) elevation gradient and 3 along a leeward (i.e. low precipitation) elevation gradient (Fig. \ref{fig:map}).
 Windward sites will be constrained to be within 4000--5000 mm annual precipitation, while leeward sites will be constrained to be within 1500--2500 mm annual precipitation.
 We will consider an elevation gradient from 900 -- 2500 m elevation.
 On Hawai'i Island we will use the area adjacent to the Pu'u Maka'ala NEON site as one of these 6 sites.
 Each site will consist of 3 replicate plots to insure thorough coverage of local variation.
 The sampling locations and design are given in Figure \ref{fig:map}.

 Figure \ref{fig:map}.
 Currently shows sampling design: big grid represents entire site, green squares are plots for arthropod and plant sampling, blue squares are subplots for soil microbe sampling.
 Orange dots show location of climate and litterfall sampling.
 Figure will also have a map of Hawaii showing all sites as well as Dimensions sites